EdSurge Voices of Change Writing Fellowship

 Jennifer Yoo-Brannon is an instructional coach at El Monte Union High School District in El Monte, California.

-Fellowship Editors
+Fellowship Editor

-Cobretti D. Williams, Ph.D., (he/they) is a fellowship editor for the Voices of Change Fellowship at EdSurge.
+Cobretti D. Williams, Ph.D., (he/him) is a fellowship editor for the Voices of Change Fellowship at EdSurge.
 Cobretti has nearly 10 years of experience in higher education administration, research and editorial production for academic journals and higher education media sites.
 He received his doctoral degree in higher education from Loyola University of Chicago.

 The Voices of Change fellowship is supported by the Chan Zuckerberg Initiative.
 EdSurge maintains editorial independence over all of our journalism, in keeping with our ethics statement.
 This work is licensed under a CC BY-NC-ND 4.0.